eugeneivanov-dev/eugeneivanov-dev/README.md

 > Recent infrastructure work:

+- 2026-07-02 — Installing Cisco Modeling Labs on Proxmox from the OVA
 - 2026-06-27 — When a node reinstall resurfaced an old NIC hang — and HA caught it
 - 2026-06-25 — Deny-by-default WireGuard server on RHEL 10 with firewalld policies
 - 2026-06-24 — Built a reusable RHEL 10 baseline for homelab services